 If the idea of working for someone else doesn't sound appealing, then you can always run your own business or work as a freelancer.
 The success of your endeavor depends on how proactive you are in looking for clients to work for.
 Some of the opportunities you can consider as a stay-at-home mom:

-9. Online Wellness Coach
+9. Online wellness coach

 Health and wellness is a popular niche.
 As a wellness coach, your main responsibility is to help clients improve their health.
 You can also try working with mothers like you and share tips on keeping kids healthy, or how to live a toxin-free life with your new baby.